output-interop/output-interop/docs/OutputInterop.md

 Templates are responsible for coordinating the data and output for display

-`TemplateFactory` exposes a way to load a Template.

-`Template` exposes methods for rendering the template.
+`Template` exposes two methods `name` and `render`.

+- `name` returns the name of the template as a string.

+- `render` takes one mandatory parameter: a `Context` that may be applied to the template.
+A string SHOULD be returned, but null is acceptable.

 ### 1.2 Contexts

 `Context` exposes two methods `accepts` and `provide` to check, and/or obtain, the data that a context has based on the template.
 Contexts hold data that MAY be available during the rendering process.
-Whether or not a template has access to the context data is up to the implementors to decide.
-Contexts MUST be able to answer whether or not they provide any data for a given template.
+Whether a template has access to the context data is up to the implementors to decide.
+Contexts MUST be able to answer whether they provide any data for a given template.

 #### 1.2.1 Examples